Tutorial: Create your first Apache Iceberg™ table¶

 Iceberg catalog.

-Snowflake writes data and metadata under a directory with the same name as the table in your external volume
+Snowflake writes data and metadata under a directory that includes the table name in your external volume

 location.